Complete Guide to Vegan Options in Disney California Adventure Park (December 2025)

 I have been told that the Bloody Mary mix does contain fish, so it cannot be made vegan.

-On my last visit there, I tried Heimlich’s Chew Chew Juice (non-alcoholic; Minute Maid Lemonade with Granny Smith Apple Syrup, with fresh Watermelon) the other day and it was very refreshing!
+I’ve also gotten the Heimlich’s Chew Chew Juice several times now and I love it!
+It’s non-alcoholic; Minute Maid Lemonade with Granny Smith Apple Syrup, with fresh Watermelon.
+It’s just the right amount of sweet for me, and very refreshing!
 Definitely feels like summer!
 I love all the nods to past lands and attractions at this place.

 Carthay Circle Restaurant